AlexEnrique/IC-alex/README.md

 **Or**

-1. Download all those files to a folder.
+1. Download all the files inside the folder *JS-2dIsing*.
 2. Open "index.html" using an internet browser.

 <hr />